 Here in Andover, we also recognize the important role stealing bases plays in the game.
-At the 9U level, the runner cannot leave the base until the baseball crosses home plate.
-Even with those rules in place, we encourage teams to be aggressive on the bases and to steal as often as you can.
+We encourage teams to be aggressive on the bases and to steal as often as you can.
 The benefit of putting runners at motion will kick start your offense and put an extreme amount of pressure on your opponent, thus causing them to make mistakes.